soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 * Bend the ground wire back over the copper tape and solder it to the copper tape.
 * Encase as much of the board as possible again in heat shrink tubing.
 Don’t cover the pins.
 Be sure to cover all the ground wire and copper tape shielding.

-These shielding steps are based partially  in the article at [http://blog.blackoise.de/2016/02/fixing-your-cheap-nrf24l01-palna-module/](http://blog.blackoise.de/2016/02/fixing-your-cheap-nrf24l01-palna-module/)
+These shielding steps are based partially  in the article at [http://blog.blackoise.de/2016/02/fixing-your-cheap-nrf24l01-palna-module/](http://blog.blackoise.de/2016/02/fixing-your-cheap-nrf24l01-palna-module/).
+Using the heat shrink and soldering the copper tape is a more robust implementation of the same concept.

 ## Receiver Output
 The output method is controlled via the option byte in the protocol header.
 See the Taranis Setup section for  more details.